renzmann/renzmann.github.io/content/emacsd.md

   ;; Python has its own =:async yes= header argument we can use, so there's no ;; need to include it with ~ob-async~.
   (setq ob-async-no-async-languages-alist '("python"))
-  ;; I'm having trouble rembering why I added this following line, except that I ;; belive it has something to do with exporting to HTML with syntax ;; highlighting.
+  ;; I'm having trouble remembering why I added this following line, except that I ;; believe it has something to do with exporting to HTML with syntax ;; highlighting.
   (setq org-html-htmlize-output-type 'css))
 ```